STARTING POINTS OF THE PROJECT

 According to the vision that guides the News Source Diversity Meter, investing in the source diversity of journalism can enhance trust among various audiences in the accountability of journalism and the fact that journalism remains a significant platform for mutual public discourse.
 As many people as possible should feel that journalistic content is fair and also reflects the way they experience the world.
 In essence, the objective of the News Source Diversity Meter is to support public debate that promotes democracy and equality.

 THE PROJECT OUTLINE

 The Media Industry Research Foundation of Finland has awarded funding for the New Source Diversity Meter project in 2021 and 2022.
-The project began in autumn 2021 with a research team headed by Laura Ahva, Associate Professor of Journalism.
+The project was launched in autumn 2021 by a research team headed by Laura Ahva, Associate Professor of Journalism.

-In this project, the design research focuses the development of the News Source Diversity Meter, which is taking place in collaboration with STT and Kaleva Media, and the workshops held at Kaleva Media with the aim of enhancing diverse journalism in collaboration with journalists.
+In this project, the design research focuses the development of the News Source Diversity Meter, which is taking place in collaboration with STT and Kaleva Media, and the workshops held at Kaleva Media.
 The workshops are an opportunity to trial the meter in practice and gain valuable feedback on how it works, which will help further develop the meter.
 The research material is the process as a whole, which is documented for further analysis.

 RESEARCH ENVIRONMENT AND IMPLEMENTERS

 The News Source Diversity Meter project draws together the internal expertise of the recently established Faculty of Information Technology and Communication Sciences (ITC) at Tampere University in a new way.
 The project represents social research in which IT-based methodologies are applied and developed.
 The research brings together two research teams: the journalism research team at the Comet Research Centre from the communications unit and the Tampere Natural Language Processing (NLP) research team from the IT unit.